£9.99 – £18.99

 Grow Type: Greenhouse or outdoors

-A charming rustic Himalayan hashplant, this is a specialised charas cultigen unique to a few remote villages of northern Kumaon to the east of the Nanda Devi Sanctuary.
+A charming rustic Himalayan hashplant, this is a specialised charas domesticate unique to a few remote villages of northern Kumaon to the east of the Nanda Devi Sanctuary.
 Unlike typical multipurpose Himalayan landraces, this strain is not grown for fibre or seed but instead is used by farmers exclusively for charas.
 The resin has an intense, soaring high that evens out into a long-lasting buzz.

 Aromas are floral, tangy, herbal, and spicy.
-The traditional rustic braided charas this landrace produces is somewhat harder and coarser than the typical Parvati type, but it has a very distinctive euphoric effect—an uplifting and positive vibe that makes it special.
+The traditional rustic braided charas this domesticate produces is somewhat harder and coarser than the typical Parvati type, but it has a very distinctive euphoric effect—an uplifting and positive vibe that makes it special.

 Terpene and cannabinoid profile for a standout specimen grown outdoors in Spain: